Revolut Interview Process 2026 — Questions, Take-Home Task & Tips

 | Data Scientist | £60,000 - £90,000 | £75,000 - £120,000 |

 Revolut’s compensation is competitive for UK fintech but generally does not match US-headquartered tech companies with London offices.
 The equity component has become more meaningful following the $45 billion valuation, though liquidity for private company equity remains uncertain.
 Performance-based bonuses can be significant for high performers.
+For strategies on maximising your offer, see our salary negotiation guide.

 Preparation Timeline: 4-6 Weeks